 A forward foreign currency hedge contract is the most common tool for hedging balance sheet risk.
-The derivative is intended to convert foreign currency into USDs or USDs into foreign currency sometime in the future.
+The derivative is intended to convert foreign currency into local currency or local currency into foreign currency sometime in the future.

 The question to ask yourself about your hedge program is: Are we converting cash flows as expected?
 If not, why not?

-If your hedge program continuously rolls hedges forward without delivering against all or a portion of them (converting foreign cash flows into USDs), there could be a problem with the hedge program.
+If your hedge program continuously rolls hedges forward without delivering against all or a portion of them (converting foreign cash flows into local currency cash flows), there could be a problem with the hedge program.

-For example, hedging a FIN 48 tax liability that’s never paid out can cause your hedge program to fail.
+For example, hedging a FIN 48/IFRIC 23 tax liability that’s never paid out can cause your hedge program to fail.
 This is not to say that currency gains and losses won’t be mitigated properly, but there’s more here than meets the eye.

 An exposure that never settles has no economic risk (cash flow risk) to the company.
 As soon as treasury hedges the income impact away, they create an unintended economic risk.
 Forward contracts used to hedge currency risk must settle in cash, creating an economic risk for the company.

-Think of it this way: The hedge program is paying out dollars to mitigate income statement volatility.
+Think of it this way: The hedge program is paying out local currency to mitigate income statement volatility.
 The best balance sheet hedge programs are primarily cash flow “and” income volatility neutral.